alleyinteractive/wp-rest-api-guard/README.md

 information with the internet anonymously.
 This plugin aims to make it easier to restrict access to the REST API for your WordPress site.

-Out of the box the plugin can:

-- Disable anonymous access to the REST API.
-- Restrict and control anonymous access to the REST API by namespace, path, etc.

 ### Settings Page

 The plugin can be configured via the Settings page (`Settings -> REST API